canro91/canro91.github.io/_posts/2025-01-13-BlogQuestionsChallenge.md

 Seth Godin has always inspired me.
 He's been writing daily for ~20 years.

-And since November 2024, I started writing daily about programming and other subjects.
+And since [November 1st 2024]({% post_url 2024-11-01-SellingVsHelping %}), I started writing daily about programming and other subjects.
 In fact, I created a new tag, [/misc](/tags/misc), to dump posts about all other subjects.
 My challenge is to write 100 daily posts.
-If I stick to my rhythm, I'm done next February 9th.
+If I stick to my rhythm, [I'm done next February 9th]({% post_url 2025-02-09-100DailyPosts %}).

 Chances are I'm keeping the daily rhythm after those 100 posts.